LEAD

 For too long, systemic racism has denied too many Californians the freedom and opportunities that should be available to all.
 Despite the challenges, nonprofit and philanthropic organizations serving communities of color, and those most impacted by discrimination, have worked tirelessly to reshape our state into one where every person can reach their full potential, regardless of race.

 In the wake of the Supreme Court rulings in Students for Fair Admissions v.
 President and Fellows of Harvard, and Students for Fair Admissions v.
-University of North Carolina, many organizations are left wondering what these anti-affirmative action decisions mean more broadly for racial equity and civil rights.
+University of North Carolina and the settlement in Fearless Fund, many organizations are left wondering what these anti-affirmative action decisions mean more broadly for racial equity and civil rights.
 Additional legal challenges, policy proposals and narrative campaigns now target a number of race conscious programs, including a case against Fearless Fund, a grant program intended to level the extremely uneven playing field for Black women entrepreneurs.
 Despite these attacks by opponents who want to stop our progress, racial justice programs remain legal.
-Yet, many nonprofits and funders are inneed of accessible resources and hands-on support to navigate a complicated legal landscape, prepare themselves in this pivotal moment and chart a path forward.
+Yet, many nonprofits and funders are in need of accessible resources and hands-on support to navigate a complicated legal landscape, prepare themselves in this pivotal moment and chart a path forward.

 If left unchallenged, this domino effect could undermine our decades-long collective efforts to undo structural racism and discrimination in every sector.
 Without coordination and immediate action, we will continue to see a growing ”chilling effect” among philanthropy that may discourage and hinder racial justice.